telepresenceio/telepresence/quick-start/qs-go.md

 <Alert severity="success"><b>Congratulations!
 You’ve just accessed your remote Kubernetes API server, as if you were on the same network!</b> With Telepresence, you’re able to use any tool that you have locally to connect to any service in the cluster.</Alert>

-## 3. Install a sample application
+## 3. Install a sample Go application

 Your local workstation may not have the compute or memory resources necessary to run all the services in a multi-service application.
 In this example, we’ll show you how Telepresence can give you a fast development loop, even in this situation.